mindsmiths/docs/docs/integrations/google-sheets.md

 ## Core features
 - extracting the whole data from a given spreadsheet
-- retrieving data from a given sheet in a form of list of dictionaries where every key represents a value like name, price, quantitty, etc. and the values represent actual cell value
+- retrieving data from a given sheet in a form of list of dictionaries where every key represents a value like name, price, quantity, etc. and the values represent actual cell value
 - updating existing data with new cell values
 - appending new values at the end of the table
 - etc.

 ## Setup
 There's a couple of things you'll have to prepare before initializing the setup process, all of them are explained in details as it follows: